taiwotman/Smart-Traffic/README.md

 # Using Tensorflow to Predict Traffic Congestion Types.
 Python tensorflow is used to predict the congestion types based on image object recognition

+**RELEASE 2.1.1**

+- Create Flask REST API using (real-time) traffic image  data for prediction.

+- Implement search query on the basis on region

+- Make Jinja template to display parameters on index.page

+- On Index page display image with URL while adding dropdown or selection with regions

+- Clean template

+- Add Prediction features

 **HOW TO TEST**

 **1. Clone git repository and `cd` into the directory**